Speculation on the disappearance of Amelia Earhart and Fred Noonan: Assuming another identity

 In November 2006, the National Geographic Channel aired episode two of the Undiscovered History series about a claim that Earhart survived the world flight, moved to New Jersey, changed her name, remarried and became Irene Craigmile Bolam.
-This claim had originally been raised in the book Amelia Earhart Lives (1970) by author Joe Klaas, based on the research of Major Joseph Gervais.
+This claim had originally been raised in the book Amelia Earhart Lives (1970) by author Joe Klaas, based on the research of Joseph Gervais.
 Irene Bolam, who had been a banker in New York during the 1940s, denied being Earhart, filed a lawsuit requesting $1.5 million in damages and submitted a lengthy affidavit in which she rebutted the claims.
 The book's publisher, McGraw-Hill, withdrew the book from the market shortly after it was released and court records indicate that the company reached an out-of-court settlement with her.
 Subsequently, Bolam's personal life history was thoroughly documented by researchers, eliminating any possibility that she was Earhart.
 Kevin Richlin, a professional criminal forensic expert hired by National Geographic, studied photographs of both women and cited many measurable facial differences.